AvolitesLtd/TitanManual/websitev2/versioned_docs/version-13.0/cues/playback-options.md

 ### Shape & Effect Speed
 Same as in fader tab, [see above](#shape-effect-speed)

-> If you have a cue which contains only shapes to overlay on other cues, set the cue to \[Size on Fader\] and allocate a [Speed Master](../running-the-show/playback-controls.md#speed-and-size-masters).
+> If you have a cue which contains only shapes to overlay on other cues, set the cue to <Keys.SoftKey>Size on Fader</Keys.SoftKey> and allocate a [Speed Master](../running-the-show/playback-controls.md#speed-and-size-masters).
 You can then create lots of different looks out of the shape by varying the size and speed at show time using the playback fader and the speed master.

 ## Release Tab